Does My Child Have ADHD? A Parent’s Guide to Symptom Diagnosis & Treatment

-A parent’s guide to managing ADHD in children: recognizing symptoms, finding a doctor, evaluating medications, and helping your child thrive.
+A parent’s guide to determining whether your child has ADHD and what treatment is best: recognizing symptoms, finding a doctor, evaluating medications, and helping your child thrive with attention deficit hyperactivity disorder.

 Imagine a child whose attention deficit hyperactivity disorder (ADHD or ADD) has been diagnosed and who is getting appropriate treatment.
 His symptoms are under control, and he’s doing reasonably well, socially and academically.
 Let’s call this “Point B.” Now imagine the same child before receiving a diagnosis.
 He’s having difficulty at home and at school.
 Let’s call this “Point A.”

 How do you get from A to B?
 There’s no definitive diagnostic test for ADHD in children — no blood analysis, no brain scan, no genetic screen — so it’s not easy to tell if a child has the disorder.
 And doctors vary in their abilities to diagnose and treat the ADHD, so it’s easy to go down blind alleys before getting the help your child needs.